FrankVolpe/OECD/README.md

     * Use dataset_ids file to locate the dataset you wish to load

   * Pull data in (raw-ish) dictionary format:
       * Raw-ish because the data is decoded, but not formatted in the most user-friendly way
       * Use the return_data() function
         * input: string, Dataset ID

   * Pull data in Pandas DataFrame format
     * Use the save_in_pandas() function
       * input: string, Dataset ID
-        * output: dict, in the following format:
+      * output: dict, in the following format
         * {Country : {Indicator : {Additional Criteria (If applicable) : pd.DataFrame}}}
         * If no additional criteria applies, the value corresponding to the indicator is a pd.DataFrame as opposed to a dictionary

   * LIMITATIONS
     * OECD API may be omitting datapoints due to calls that are too large
     * Only works with Dataset IDs that have the 'Country' parameter, if a Dataset ID does not have this parameter, output will be the Dataset ID

 ## Capabilities to be added: